husseinmarah/husseinmarah/README.md

 ## 🚀 About Me
-Hi there 👋, I'm Hussein Marah, a computer science and researcher.
-I am passionate about science and technology and strive to use my knowledge for the social good and solving problems.
+Hi there 👋, I'm Hussein Marah, a computer scientist and researcher passionate about science and technology and striving to use my knowledge for social good and solving problems.

 ## How to reach me 📫
 <p align='center'>